 What is the application process?

 All team members must fill out an application form.
-The application form includes questions about experience, education, activities, special talents, essay questions, and reference forms.
+The application form includes questions about experience, education, activities, special talents, short essay questions, and reference forms.
 Each applicant is required to provide four references and ensure that each reference form is submitted by the deadline.
-Your four references may include former employees, pastors, spiritual leaders, roommates, professors and teachers are acceptable.
+Your four references may include former employers, pastors, spiritual leaders, roommates, professors and teachers are acceptable.
 You may only use one friend/roommate as a reference.
 You may not use a family member as a reference.

 Applications are not considered complete until all reference forms have been submitted.